Perforation Best Practice and Practical Application in Unconventional Resources

 -

-Alternate 230664Integrated Optimization Of Hydraulic Fracturing Design And Pre-Startup Polymer Sand Control For LRLC Reservoirs In "l" Field, Offshore North West Java
+Alternate 230664Integrated Optimization of Hydraulic Fracturing Design and Tailed Polymer Sand Control for LRLC Reservoirs in Lulu Field, Offshore North West Java